jbcodeforce/aws-studies/docs/infra/security.md

 ## [System management parameter store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html)

-Managed services, serverless, it is a secure storage for configuration and secrets.
+Managed service, serverless, it is a secure storage for configuration and secrets.

 ![](./images/security/ssm-parameter.png)

-SSM Parameters Store has built-in version tracking capability.
+SSM Parameter Store has built-in version tracking capability.
 Each time we edit the value of a parameter, SSM Parameter Store creates a new version of the parameter and retains the previous versions.

 It stores data in a hierarchical tree.
 For example